Universal Plug and Play: NAT traversal

-One solution for NAT traversal, called the Internet Gateway Device Protocol (IGD Protocol), is implemented via UPnP.
-Many routers and firewalls expose themselves as Internet Gateway Devices, allowing any local UPnP control point to perform a variety of actions, including retrieving the external IP address of the device, enumerating existing port mappings, and adding or removing port mappings.
-By adding a port mapping, a UPnP controller behind the IGD can enable traversal of the IGD from an external address to an internal client.
+One solution for NAT traversal, called the Internet Gateway Device Control Protocol (UPnP IGD), is implemented via UPnP.
+Many routers and firewalls expose themselves as Internet Gateway Devices, allowing any local UPnP control point to perform a variety of actions, including retrieving the external IPv4 address of the device, enumerating existing port mappings, and adding or removing port mappings.
+By adding port mapping, a UPnP controller behind the IGD can enable traversal of the IGD from an external address to an internal client.